pddshk/GTK-Chess/README.md

 make
 ```

-This will produce `bin/GTKChess` executable.
+This will produce `GTKChess` executable.